 Simple Tattoo Aftercare Instructions for Optimum Results

-When you know the proper way, tattoos are relatively easy to care for.
-This article will explain how to take care of it from day one, ensuring the optimum results for it and the longest lifespan.
+When you know the proper way to care for your tattoo, it's actually relatively easy.
+This article will explain how to take care of your tattoo from day one, ensuring the optimum results for it and the longest lifespan.

 General Things to Avoid